bozsahin/thebench/README.md

 - A terminal app, such as those in any Linux, MacOS or Window's WSL system (wsl2 or newer).

-You can start using WSL right off the bat if you have Windows; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.
+You can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.

 - A software installer.